IRS Forms

 Why mixed groups must file, and when

 You file Form 8916 whenever your consolidated return is a mixed group and you are filing Schedule M‑3.
 Mixed means you have an 1120 subgroup, an 1120‑L subgroup, an 1120‑PC subgroup, or any combination of those.
+A consolidated group that files only one of the three forms, such as an all‑1120 group with no 1120‑L or 1120‑PC member, is not a mixed group and does not file Form 8916.
 For mixed groups, the IRS requires subgroup sub‑consolidations for Parts II and III of Schedule M‑3, a consolidated Part I and Part II, plus Form 8916 to reconcile to the return’s taxable income.
 There is no consolidated Schedule M‑3 Part III at the mixed level.

 Timing follows the underlying return.
 File Form 8916 with the consolidated Schedule M‑3 by the due date of the consolidated return, including extensions.
 If you e‑file, include Form 8916 in the electronic package and observe the mixed‑return packaging rules for subgroup returns and eliminations.